British Virgin Islands

 Things to do

-There are six tents on either side of the Main Tent, each accessible by a walkway, the furthest of which is approximately a 5 minute walk from the Main Tent.
+There are six tents on either side of the Main Tent, each accessible by a walkway, the furthest of which is approximately a five minute walk from the Main Tent.
 Ten of the suites can be configured with either king or twin beds and two of the suites are four poster king size beds designed to accommodate up to two additional children on sofa beds in the living room.
 We can cater for a maximum of 24 guests in the camp at any one time.

 Hire Mahali Mzuri exclusively for anniversary celebrations, birthdays or any type of gathering where you might like the place to yourselves!
 Exclusive use of Mahali Mzuri is quoted per night for use of all 12 tents and facilities.
 Exclusive use rates usually apply when booking seven or more tents.